avivbeeri/irx/docs/cpu.md

 6) Unused
 7) Unused

-The stack grows downwards from the end of the memory space.
-It is used for subroutine execution.
+The irx instruction set supports a data stack of 256 bytes.
+Subroutine calls use two-bytes and an interrupt consumes three.
+The stack grows downwards from memory address 0xFFFF.

 ## Instruction Set